MikeRogers0/MikeRogersIO/source/blog/2020-06-07-how-to-use-interpolatable-templates-in-stimulus.html.md

   _renderResults() {
-    // Setup some sample data to interpolate into the template. this.itemData = {
+    // Setup some sample data to interpolate into the template.
+    // In my real app, this was loaded via AJAX. this.itemData = {
       title: 'Sample Title',
       description: 'Sample Description'